emilerwanda/Group5-Assgniment-plsql/README.md

 # Employee Attendance Analysis Database

 This README provides an overview of the Employee Attendance Analysis Database, we as group 5  did designed to store information of employees and records attendance list of employee then after analysis it using procedure where input parameter is month and year then show you results .
-We created two tables namely; 'Emplyoyess' table and 'Attendance' table. and procedure called 'Calculate_attendance'
+We created two tables namely; 'Emplyoyess' table and 'Attendance' table. and procedure called 'Calculate_attendance_statistics'

 ## Table Structures